-And in the third instance, my family’s expectations were surpassed, exceeded.
-Yet no matter how extraordinary a service experience, once an end-user is satisfied, there really is no higher measure that serves a practical purpose for a designer.
+And in the third instance, my family’s expectations were surpassed and exceeded.
+Yet no matter how extraordinary a service experience is, once an end-user is satisfied, there really is no higher measure that serves a practical purpose for a designer.
 There are a number of reasons for this, including that exceeding an expectation is very individual and therefore difficult to duplicate en masse (below might be an exception).
 However, other, perhaps more easily understood reasons are listed below.

 5 Axioms for Satisfying Users